Faareh-Ahmed/Biomass-Prediction-from-3D-Point-Cloud/README.md

-This Work is part of our Project titled "Biomass Estimation of Wheat Crop using 3D LiDAR Point cloud"
+This Work is part of our Project titled "LiDAR-Based Plant Phenotyping for Precision Agriculture"